Makeup. We love it, and it's everywhere.

 My first memory of makeup dates back to primary school when I was an avid dancer, road tripping to eisteddfods all over Queensland with my Mum and older sister.
 With performances all year round, there was never a shortage of blush or mascara in our household and the smell of my mothers Estee Lauder lipstick is something I will literally never forget.
 Amongst the chaos of competitions, a dancers backstage dressing room was a magical beauty oasis.
 Hairspray filled the air as colourful costumes hung from the racks, glitter scattered the floor and every chair in the room was occupied by a young girl with her mother drawing on her eyebrows.
 And it was over those years that my own appreciation and love for the art of makeup developed.

 As I grew older, makeup slowly (but surely) became increasingly relevant to my every day life.
 It was no longer reserved for special over-the-top occasions, and my collection of products grew significantly.
 I didn't have five items in my little perspex bag anymore, I had seven.
 And then there were 10, and now my collection has grown so much I have to dedicate hours of my time to sift through it and throw out the old stuff.
 Although, I confess: I definitely still have a set of rainbow eyelashes that I couldn't possibly get rid of, maybe ever.
 Am I obsessed?
-Maybe.
+Possibly.
 Am I proud?
 Definitely!

 But amongst all of the products and the tutorials, I never once put as much thought into the brushes.
 Oh, the brushes!
 The fundamental tool for any makeup user.
 They just never seemed as important as the new release highlighter, so they slipped under my radar for years and when I finally noticed them, I realised I'd been applying my makeup with a flimsy, stiff brush set I got for free with a magazine.
 And I am so. embarrassed. to admit that.

 I deserved better.
 My makeup deserved better!
 So I set off on a mission to do better.